openSUSE/libstorage-ng/doc/compound-actions.md

 ## Introduction

-The main idea behind the compound actions is to group the huge amount of actions, resulting from an actiongraph, in different sets of actions related in somehow.
+The main idea behind the compound actions is to group the huge amount of actions, resulting from an actiongraph, in different sets of actions related somehow.
 For example, when a partition is created and then formatted and mounted, we can consider all these actions sufficiently related as to group them in only one high order action.